gauravneu/JavaConcepts/DesignPatterns/src/ObserverPattern/ReadMe.md

 Because the subject is the sole owner of that data, the observers are dependent on the subject to update them when the data changes.
 This leads to a cleaner OO design than allowing many objects to control the same data.

-Design Principle: Strive for loosely coupled designs between objects that interact
+Design Principle 4: Strive for loosely coupled designs between objects that interact